Congruence Bias Definition:

 Implications for conversion rate optimisation:

-The congruence bias can so completely dominate our thoughts that we fail to recognise that there are alternative hypothesis to consider.
+The congruence bias can so completely dominate in our thoughts that we fail to recognise that there are alternative hypothesis to consider.
 You can see this when organisations focus on testing the same things on a regular basis and designers come up with similar ideas to what they have produced in the past.
 Often it is those things that are not challenged, such as brand guidelines, which represent the greatest opportunity for improvement.

 When you evaluate a screen or user journey don’t just develop a single hypothesis.
 Ensure you develop as many different hypothesis as possible and try to generate hypothesis for areas of a page that you don’t feel are problematic.
 By doing the later this can help counter congruence bias.
 However, having a structured approach to optimisation which includes gathering insights from customer research and usability testing should also help to avoid the effects of congruence bias.